tdroza/nfc-cards/README.md

     "image": "walrus_and_the_carpenter.png"
 }
 ```
+2. Add your image to the `nfc-cards/img/` folder.

 # Styles
 Each item in `data.json` can specify a `style` attribute which is used to set the highlight colour for the border and background of the "author" text and NFC logo on the card back.